iamryandrake/pomodoro.cc/README.md

 ###### e2e

-By default `npm run e2e` runs the tests against firefox.
+By default, `npm run e2e` runs the tests against firefox.

-If you want to run the tests against chrome safari and firefox you can use `npm run e2e-cross-browser`
+If you want to run the tests against Chrome, Safari and Firefox, you can use `npm run e2e-cross-browser`.

 You have to install the correct chrome.webdriver and put it in `bin/`.
 You can download it from [here](http://chromedriver.storage.googleapis.com/index.html?path=2.16/)

-You have to install the safari webdriver extension from [here](http://selenium-release.storage.googleapis.com/index.html?path=2.45/)
+You have to install the Safari webdriver extension from [here](http://selenium-release.storage.googleapis.com/index.html?path=2.45/)

 #### Api